ParkinsonLab/Architect/README.md

 ### Overview

 To run Architect, in essence you first need to modify ``architect.sh`` and ``sample_run.in`` as given in this folder.
 Once this has been done, simply run ``sh architect.sh``.
-If running individual enzyme annotation tools (and thus on a computer cluster), Architect will submit jobs for running the tools and exit.
+If running individual enzyme annotation tools on a computer cluster, Architect will submit jobs for running the tools and exit.
 Keep track of your job statuses; following their completion, run ``sh architect.sh`` to perform enzyme annotation using an ensemble approach and model reconstruction.

 ### Modifications to architect.sh